ardagrgn/to_do_list/README.md

 # to_do_list
-With this project, you are be able to create small to_do_list with deleting and editing options.
+With this project, you are able to create small to_do_list with deleting and editing options.